 Katherine Kendig lives in Champaign, IL, where she completed an MFA in Fiction at the University of Illinois at Urbana-Champaign earlier this year.
 She’s written plays, screenplays, poems, short stories, and most of a YA fantasy novel.
 Her story “The History of Women’s Suffrage” was recently published in The Cincinnati Review.

-Aimee Ogden is a former science teacher and software tester; now she writes stories about sad astronauts, angry princesses and dead gods.
-Her work has appeared in Analog, Fireside, and Beneath Ceaseless Skies; with Bennett North she’s also the co-editor of Translunar Travelers Lounge, a zine of fun and optimistic speculative fiction.
+Aimee Ogden is a former science teacher and software tester; now she writes about sad astronauts and angry princesses.
+Her work has also appeared in Analog, Fireside, and Beneath Ceaseless Skies, and with Bennett North, she co-edits Translunar Travelers Lounge, a magazine of fun and optimistic speculative fiction.
 Her novellas Local Star and Sun-Daughters, Sea-Daughters are forthcoming in 2020 and 2021 from Interstellar Flight Press and Tor.com respectively.